Did you know...

 Bail bond: a type of surety bond from a bail bond agency.

 Property bond: you can sometimes use real estate property as insurance for your bail amount.
-The court would require 1.5-2 times the amount of the bail as equity .
+The court would require 1.5-2 times the amount of the bail.

-No matter what the conditions are for your release from jail, you will be expected to appear at all required legal proceedings or court dates.
+No matter what the conditions are for your release from jail, you'll be expected to appear at all required legal proceedings or court dates.

 Michael is arrested and charged with a crime.
 As part of the booking process, the judge sets his bail at $1000 cash or a comparable property bond.
 What kind of property could Michael put forth to pay his bond?

-As part of the condition for your release, you will need to appear in court.
+As part of the condition for your release, you'll need to appear in court.

-If you use a bail bond agency to secure your release and you don’t appear at your court date, you are considered to be “skipping bail” or “jumping bail” because the bail bond agency is now responsible for paying the entire bail amount.
+If you use a bail bond agency to secure your release and you don’t appear at your court date, you're considered to be “skipping bail” or “jumping bail” because the bail bond agency is now responsible for paying the entire bail amount.

 Duane Chapman, aka Dog the Bounty Hunter, worked to find people who skipped their bail.